jheyman/blog/pages/VideoSurveillance/index.md

 ---
 {% include JB/setup %}

 The aim of this project was to implement a low-power homemade video surveillance system using a cheap IP camera and a raspberry pi.
 There are several available frameworks/examples to achieve this, but...it is so much more interesting to build one from scratch, right ?.
 This has already been done numerous times, there is plenty of information over the internet and no real difficulty is involved.
 That is, if one chooses a decent IP camera, that can be accessed over HTTP as is the case for 99% of them.
 Unfortunately, I picked a cheap camera that uses a *proprietary* protocol, for which only a Windows client is available.
-Sigh...so I ended up spending most of the project time reverse engineering the camera protocol.<br><br>
+Sigh...so I ended up spending most of the project time reverse engineering the camera protocol.<br>

+* TOC
+{:toc}

 ### Hardware parts
 Anyway, here are the involved components: